hbere/frontend-nanodegree-feedreader/README.md

 This is a project to explore test-driven development as part of Udacity's Front-End Engineering Nanodegree course.
 This project was cloned from the original located [here](https://github.com/udacity/frontend-nanodegree-feedreader).

+# QUICK START

+To run this application, please follow these steps:
+1. Open index.html
+2. Scroll to the bottom of the page
+3. Double-check that all Jasmine tests are passing

 # =======================================

 # Project Overview from [Original GitHub Repo](https://github.com/udacity/frontend-nanodegree-feedreader)